pinobatch/pently/docs/pentlyas.md

 add `:` after the note's pitch and duration followed by the chord name or intervals of the arpeggio.
 For example, `eb'2.:47` makes a dotted half note E flat major chord, and `c:m` makes its relative minor, a C minor chord.

 To set the arpeggio for all subsequent notes in a pattern, use the `EN` command followed by a chord name or intervals, such as `EN4A` or `ENdom7` for dominant 7th chords or `EN00` or `ENOF` to turn off arpeggio.
+(LilyPond users: This means you enter chord mode with `ENM` and leave chord mode with `ENOF`.)
 To make the pitch change every 1 frame (fast), use `ENP1`; to make it change every 2 frames (slow), use `ENP2`.

 **Vibrato** is a subtle pitch slide up and down while a note is held.
 The `MP` (modulate period) command controls vibrato: `MP1` through